orangedaisy/bshowco/_posts/2018-04-17-ltb-photography-and-admin-ux.md

 to the particular investment's pricing page.
 The testimonials required an investment name, the customer's name, and their comments.

-{% include figure.html src='/assets/images/ltbp-investments-overview.png'
+{% include "figure" src:'/assets/images/ltbp-investments-overview.png'
-alt='All Investments page' caption='Wedding investment panel on the all investments page' %}
+alt:'All Investments page' caption:'Wedding investment panel on the all investments page' %}

-{% include figure.html src='/assets/images/ltbp-single-investment.png'
+{% include "figure" src:'/assets/images/ltbp-single-investment.png'
-alt='Wedding Investment page' caption='Detail view of wedding investment' %}
+alt:'Wedding Investment page' caption:'Detail view of wedding investment' %}

-{% include figure.html src='/assets/images/ltbp-testimonials.png' alt='All
+{% include "figure" src:'/assets/images/ltbp-testimonials.png' alt:'All
-Testimonials page' caption='All the Testimonials' %}
+Testimonials page' caption:'All the Testimonials' %}

 ## Custom post types